 While we did not experience any ripping of the fabric in this middle section, after checking the bag on a return flight, we did notice some denting in the upper frame panel on this model.
 While the "damage" was minor, it does raise some concerns over the longevity of the bag.
 Travelpro offers a limited lifetime warranty on the Maxlite series that covers "damage as the result of defects in materials and workmanship."
 The damage done by an airline carrier or through normal wear and tear is expressly not covered, which is what happened in our case.
 This situation only serves to reinforce one of the reasons why people prefer to carry-on when possible, as you are generally more gentle and careful with your luggage than a baggage handler.

-The Maxlite 4 has a stated retail value of $260, but we consistently see it on discount on major online retailers.
+The Maxlite 4 seems to be consistently found for massive discounts through major online retailers.
 Is this a case of price inflation so that you feel like you're getting a deal when you buy it "on sale?"
-We don't know, but if you can get it for around $120 then it is a great deal.
+We don't know, but if you can get it for one of these low prices, then we think it is a great deal.

 We really appreciated this classic bag's simplicity and lightweight design.
 This is a sensible carry-on that does its job well and will make packing up for your next trip a breeze.
 If you are looking for an inexpensive model to take on your next trip, be it a weekend getaway or spring break vacation, then this model will do nicely.